MicroStrategy/rest-api-docs/docs/common-workflows/manage-page-by-information.md

 }
 ```

-## Update a Report Instance to Modify the Current Page of Page-By(s)
+## Update a report instance to modify the current page of Page-By(s)

 This workflow sample demonstrates how to update the current page of page-by(s) within a report.
 The report has been previously executed and the instance is reused across requests.
 This workflow can be used to extract data for multiple pages in a looped workflow.